TLINDEN/jaildk/README.md

 This will create the directory structure required for the tool itself, create a template jail and build a base directory.

+## Bash Completion

+If you want to use `jaildk` with bash completion, source the script `jaildk-completion.bash`.

 ## Basic usage

 Let's say you installed *jaildk* into `/jail` and you want to create a